-7.10 Alarms
+7.9 Alarms

-The MIC6 ignition controllers include 16 freely configurable alarms in total.
-These alarms can be freely allocated to the three general purpose outputs (GPO1 to 3) and set depending on the following functions:
+The MIC3+ ignition controllers include 16 freely configurable alarms in total.
+These alarms can be freely allocated to the general purpose output (GPO) and set depending on the following functions:

-- Limit for speed exceeded/not reached - Limit for engine operating hours exceeded/not reached - Limit for spark plug operating hours exceeded/not reached - Warning active - Error active - Limit for temperature exceeded/not reached - Limit for supply voltage exceeded/not reached - Limit for global ignition timing exceeded/not reached - Limit on the analog voltage input exceeded/not reached - Limit on the analog current input exceeded/not reached - Limit of the minimum spark duration exceeded/not reached - Misfire rate (primary, single output) over limit - Misfire rate (primary, all outputs) over limit - Misfires per second (primary, all outputs) above threshold - Consecutive misfires (primary, single output) above threshold - Misfire rate (secondary, individual output) above threshold
+- Limit for speed exceeded/not reached - Limit for engine operating hours exceeded/not reached - Limit for spark plug operating hours exceeded/not reached - Warning active - Error active - Limit for temperature exceeded/not reached - Limit for supply voltage exceeded/not reached - Limit for global ignition timing exceeded/not reached - Limit on the analog voltage input exceeded/not reached

-- Misfire rate (secondary, all outputs) above threshold - Misfires per second (secondary, all outputs) above threshold - Consecutive misfires (secondary, single output) above threshold
+- Limit on the analog current input exceeded/not reached - Limit of the minimum spark duration exceeded/not reached - Misfire rate (primary, single output) over limit - Misfire rate (primary, all outputs) over limit - Misfires per second (primary, all outputs) above threshold - Consecutive misfires (primary, single output) above threshold - Misfire rate (secondary, individual output) above threshold - Misfire rate (secondary, all outputs) above threshold - Misfires per second (secondary, all outputs) above threshold - Consecutive misfires (secondary, single output) above threshold

 A hysteresis can be defined for some alarms.
 You can configure the alarms with the MICT.
-Refer to the section Inputs/Outputs - Alarms on page 108.
+Refer to the section Inputs/Outputs - Alarms on page 101.

-7.11 GPO: General Purpose Outputs
+7.10 GPO: General Purpose Output

-The general purpose outputs (GPO1 to GPO3), can freely be configured as normally open or normally closed.
-The GPOs can be used for the freely definable alarms.
-Several GPOs can be assigned to one alarm and, conversely, several alarms can be assigned to one GPO.
+The function of the general purpose output (GPO) can be set as desired as normally closed or normally open.
+The GPO can be used for the freely definable alarms.

-You can enter the settings for the alarms with the MICT.
-Refer to the section Inputs/Outputs - Alarms on page 108.
+You can enter the settings for the general purpose output with the MICT.
+Refer to the section Inputs/Outputs - Alarms on page 101.

-7.12 ASO: Auxiliary Synchronization Outputs
+7.11 ASO: Auxiliary Synchronization Output

-The auxiliary synchronization outputs ASO1 and ASO2 provide the synchronization between the MIC6 ignition controller and connected control units.
+The ASO is an output of the MIC3+ for synchronizing the MIC3+ ignition controller and a connected control unit.
 The possible applications include detonation control, valve control, and fuel injection control.

-The ASO signal is low-active, i.e. the pulse width is defined as the time difference between the raising and falling edge (pulse width = $t{raising} - t{falling}$).
+The ASO signal is low-active, i.e. the pulse width is defined as the time difference between the raising and falling edge (pulse width = $t{raising}$ - $t{falling}$).
 The raising edge of the signal marks the configured engine rotation angle.
 With the variable pulse width, the values can be allocated to the engine rotation angle.
-A maximum of 24 pulses can be configured for this purpose.
+A max. of 12 pulses can be configured for this purpose.